slai47/community-assistant/README.md

 ## Repo state

 Ported over to Github from BitBucket.
+The project is building and runs when targeting WoWS.
+WoT project needs work to get going again due to its age.